 Check only one box below:

-Yes, I agree to the storage and use of my leftover blood sam No, I do not agree to the storage and use of my leftover blood can still be in the rest of the study.
+- □ Yes, I agree to the storage and use of my leftover blood samples for future research. - No, I do not agree to the storage and use of my leftover blood samples for future research.
+I can still be in the rest of the study.

 This field must only be completed by the trial subject!

 Signature of subject Date

 Printed name of subject

-I attest that the participant named above had enough time to cor opportunity to ask questions, and voluntarily agreed to be in this
+I attest that the participant named above had enough time to consider this information, had an opportunity to ask questions, and voluntarily agreed to be in this trial.

 Printed Name of Person Explaining Consent